GioFar81/32-meal-maker/README.md

 achieve this, I looked for ways to remove the selected item from the list and then, when the list was empty, reset it, but I couldn't find the way, so I ended up having the app creating a weekly list for the meals of the day, the log shows the weekly list combined with the appropriate day of the week, and it also shows a warning message if the number of meals are more or less than 7 stating how many meals need to be added or removed.

+## Version 05.

+Added a variable with the week list, and then changed the loop so that the same weekly menu gets shuffled and logged 4 times, right below the week number.